 Pura Dalem Setra lan Merajapati

-People come to Pura Dalem Setra to ask for blessings before 'Ngaben' (the Balinese cremation ceremony) and Pura Meraja Pati before a funeral.
-Typical to every village in Bali, the Pura Dalem, Merajapati, Kahyangan and Setra (cemetary) feature statuettes and engraved characters of the netherworld in Balinese mythology.
+People come to Pura Dalem Setra to ask for blessings before Ngaben (the Balinese cremation ceremony) and Pura Meraja Pati before a funeral.
+Typical to every village in Bali, the Pura Dalem, Merajapati, Kahyangan and Setra (cemetery) feature statuettes and engraved characters of the netherworld in Balinese mythology.

 Pura Desa lan Puseh